 Printing an object requires extensive use of software and algorithms.
 And they are not yet quite user-friendly because of the many settings that can ruin your print from the software point of view -- oh, did I tell about the hardware setup also?

-Conclusion: please take care about what's being said about 3D printers!In my humble opinion, writers and reporters should at least read about 3D printing first in the wikipedia or the reprap website.
+Conclusion: please take care about what's being said about 3D printers!In my humble opinion, writers and reporters should at least read about 3D printing first in the wikipedia or the reprap website, or personal experiences like this one.
 Better even: go and check by at your nearest fablab, spend a few hours there, talk with people, and only then make a worthwhile article!

 Actually, a local newspaper recently sent a journalist at our French fablab.
 He spent a few hours there and then wrote about "3D laser printer" in his paper, mangling names and technologies by the way.
 Another one stated that Dell was building 3D printers, after he went to a meeting organized by Dell and where a booth was given to a third party which featured 3D printers.
 This newspaper is very well-known and it hurts me that they are so bad: I would not trust them whatever they will be talking about now.